 On the days when I'm struggling on this steep learning curve, the first answer that pops up is that I like to make things difficult for myself – and this is my own particular form of self-torture.

-Happily, another answer is that this site is a place for self-expression.
-There is a writer in me who just wants to play with words – this is my sandpit and my soapbox.
+Happily, another answer is that this is a place for self-expression.
+This is my sandpit and my soapbox.
+There's an element of play and self-indulgence here.

 If I'm not part of the solution then I'm still part of the problem

-Besides self-torture or self-expression, writing here is a means of holding myself accountable.
+Besides all of the above, writing is also a means of holding myself accountable.
 The more clearly I state my purpose here, the more effectively I find myself working toward it.
 We teach that which we most need to learn.

 [When ecosystems are damaged or destroyed, communities, languages and cultures wiped out, species irretrievably lost] ... we are unaware that the baseline by which we judge the decline is [already] a state of extreme depletion.